hugger-beep/gd_health/README.md

-# Run this in each MEMBER account
+# Run this in each MEMBER account cloudshell

 # Step 1: Set your Security Account ID
 SECURITY_ACCOUNT_ID="333333333333"  # Replace with actual ID